edithram23/genai/Streamlit-app/Readme.md

 - **LangChain**: A toolkit for building applications with large language models.
 - **OpenAI (GPT-4o-mini)**: Language model for generating responses and extracting information.
 - **FAISS**: A library for efficient similarity search and clustering of dense vectors.
+- **RAG (Retrieval-Augmented Generation) Chatbot**: A chatbot that combines retrieval and generation techniques to provide contextually accurate responses.
 - **Python Libraries**: `re`, `pandas`, `dotenv` for regular expressions, data handling, and environment management, respectively.

 ## Features